codefellows/seattle-javascript-401d46/class-15/LECTURE.md

 ## K-ary and Binary Search Trees

-Imeplement a Binary Search Tree: Stores stored data, most commonly numbers.
+Implement a Binary Search Tree: Stores stored data, most commonly numbers.
 Lower numbers are stored on the left subtrees, greater numbers are stored on the right subtrees.

 Create an Add Method specifically for a Binary Search Tree.

-## Code Challegne
+## Code Challenge